 It does not appear that hormonal birth control significantly increases the risk of breast cancer.
 However, hormone replacement therapy, usually taken as a treatment for symptoms of menopause, might increase the risk when taken for longer than 5 years.

 Age is a well-known risk factor.
 Women over 50 years old are more likely to develop breast cancer than younger women.
-Being overweight, physically inactive, and consuming alcohol on a regular basis could also increase your risk.
+Being overweight, physically inactive, and consuming alcohol on a regular basis could also increase breast cancer risk.

 Symptoms of Breast Cancer

 Some breast cancers can be treated if they are caught early, but they may become untreatable and deadly if caught the later stages.
 Although many breast cancers have no symptoms in the earliest stages, you can sometimes catch the warning signs of a developing tumor.
 This is why it is important to perform a monthly breast self-exam and to attend your annual well-woman appointments.
 The warning signs include:

 - A lump in the breast or armpit that lasts throughout your menstrual cycle.
 Lumps are usually painless, although some may produce a prickling sensation when touched.
 A mammogram can often detect a lump before it can be felt.